Couple meeting with tax advisor discussing options.

 Is Home Equity Loan Interest Tax Deductible?

-Depending on how much mortgage debt you have and when you took out the loan, the interest on your home equity loan should be tax-deductible.
+Depending on how much mortgage debt you have and when you took out the loan, the interest on your home equity loan could be tax-deductible.
 According to IRS rules, to claim the tax deduction, you’ll need to have used the equity to buy, build onto or substantially improve your primary residence or second home.

 See What You Qualify For

-Rules For Deducting Interest On A Home Equity Loan Or A Home Equity Line of Credit (HELOC)
+Rules For Deducting Interest On A Home Equity Loan Or A Home Equity Line Of Credit (HELOC)

 The rules for claiming mortgage interest as a tax deduction are the same for first and second mortgages.
 This includes home equity loans or home equity lines of credit (HELOCs).
 It also includes refinance loans.